 She’s walking in her bare feet.
 This woman can do anything in stilettos… anything.
 I have seen her cook, clean, work, run, fight, fuck, shop, drive and dance in stilettos and now she’s taking them off!
 She’s a mess.
 Great job, Grey.
 Fucking great job!

 Davenport is in the bushes searching for her phone and she fiercely screams at him to leave it there before executing a military-style about-face and storming down the street in the other direction.
 Davenport turns around to us, shrugs and shakes his head, then follows Ana down the street to wherever he is parked.
-She looks like a little girl angrily walking next to her daddy.
+She looks like a little girl angrily walking next to her father.

 I wait until I see the car pull away before I go to the bushes and locate her iPhone.
 A few scratches, but none worse for wear.
 I call Barney on the way back to the SUV.

 “Barney, how long will it take you to break a password on an iPhone and put tracking software on it?”
 I ask.

 Just when I end the call with Barney, another call comes is from a 702 area code.